7 Top Dividend Stocks to Buy Now

 Kimco Realty Corporation (NYSE:KIM)

-The Kimco Realty Corporation — a retail Real Estate Investment Trust (REIT) — will distribute its next $0.28 quarterly dividend payout in mid-October 2019.
-This quarterly distribution corresponds to a $1.12 annualized payout and a 6.07% forward dividend yield.
-This current yield is nearly 21% higher than the equity’s own 5.03% yield average over the last five years.
+The Kimco Realty Corporation — a retail Real Estate Investment Trust (REIT) — pays a quarterly distribution of $0.16.
+This payout corresponds to a $0.64 annualized distribution and a 3.7% forward dividend yield.

 7 Top Dividend Stocks to Buy Now: #2